Cosa: Houses of Square V-D

-The excavations published by R. T. Scott (1993), dealt with a series of small houses in the western part of the site.
+The excavations published by R. T. Scott (1993) dealt with a series of small houses in the western part of the site.
 These occupy street frontages of around 8 meters, with open courtyard spaces and gardens in the rear.
 The smaller houses strongly resembled the Pompeii-style houses of the time, measuring about 8 meters wide, containing a tablinum-type room and a minimum of one cubiculum, and were grouped around a courtyard.
 These smaller houses are typical of Roman housing of the Republican period, bearing a close resemblance to similar structures at Pompeii.
-The private houses surrounding the forum contrast the findings of Scott and what was previously thought about the houses at Cosa because they were much bigger and match the archetypical layout we see at sites like Pompeii.
+The private houses surrounding the forum contrast the findings of Scott and what was previously thought about the houses at Cosa because they were much bigger and match the archetypal layout we see at sites like Pompeii.
 The houses elsewhere in the colony that have been excavated are only half as wide as the large houses surrounding the forum.
 There are a few possibilities as to what the larger houses meant in the grand scheme of the colony.
-Archaeologist Vincent Bruno suggests of the unusual layout of the house of the skeleton, a larger, 'atrium' house that this "quality of the unexpected may perhaps be regarded as a symptom of the period in which Roman builders were still experimenting with structural ideas later employed in more rigidly symmetrical compositions".
+Archaeologist Vincent Bruno suggests that the unusual layout of the house of the skeleton, a larger, 'atrium' house, suggests that this "quality of the unexpected may perhaps be regarded as a symptom of the period in which Roman builders were still experimenting with structural ideas later employed in more rigidly symmetrical compositions".
 Elizabeth Fentress suggests that the differentiation in house size between the smaller plots in this block and those clustered around the forum is due to a colonist class distinction.
 The houses near the forum and along the processional streets are almost certainly...houses for two classes of colonists, some of whom received plots twice as large as the others.
 The smaller houses are those of the ordinary colonists, with clear parallels at Pompeii and elsewhere.
 Regardless of the reasoning behind the different sizes and layouts of the private spaces, the houses at Cosa are extremely telling of the history of Cosa after 200 BC.
 Scott's excavations of the West Block show "not only the effects of the sack and subsequent abandonment of the town in the first century BC but also those of more recent and seasonal occupation by small farmers and herdsmen between the beginning of the 18th and 19th century."